jara001/f1tenth-rules/rules_v3.md

     - Width: 296mm ± 10%
     - Length: 568mm ± 10%
     - Height: TODO
+    - The size limit is induced on the fully equipped car.
 2. Weight
     - No limits.
     - _Felix: Should we add a maximum weight limit?
 Maybe 5kg?
 That should be enough for a car (even though it could be tight with BE)_